apache/spark/IMAGES.rst

   ``v2-0-test``, ``v1-10-test``, ``2.0.0``.
 The ``master``, ``v1-10-test`` ``v2-0-test`` labels are
   built from branches so they change over time.
 The ``1.10.*`` and ``2.*`` labels are built from git tags and they are "fixed" once built.
-* ``PYTHON_MAJOR_MINOR_VERSION`` - version of python used to build the image.
+* ``PYTHON_MAJOR_MINOR_VERSION`` - version of Python used to build the image.
 Examples: ``3.6``, ``3.7``,
   ``3.8``
 * The ``-ci`` suffix is added for CI images
 * The ``-manifest`` is added for manifest images (see below for explanation of manifest images)

-We also store (to increase speed of local build/pulls) python images that were used to build the CI images.
-Each CI image, when built uses current python version of the base images.
-Those python images are regularly updated (with bugfixes/security fixes), so for example python3.8 from last week might be a different image than python3.8 today.
-Therefore whenever we push CI image to airflow repository, we also push the python image that was used to build it this image is stored as ``apache/airflow:python<PYTHON_MAJOR_MINOR_VERSION>-<BRANCH_OR_TAG>``.
+We also store (to increase speed of local build/pulls) Python images that were used to build the CI images.
+Each CI image, when built uses current Python version of the base images.
+Those python images are regularly updated (with bugfixes/security fixes), so for example Python 3.8 from last week might be a different image than Python 3.8 today.
+Therefore whenever we push CI image to airflow repository, we also push the Python image that was used to build it this image is stored as ``apache/airflow:python<PYTHON_MAJOR_MINOR_VERSION>-<BRANCH_OR_TAG>``.

-Since those are simply snapshots of the existing python images, DockerHub does not create a separate copy of those images - all layers are mounted from the original python images and those are merely labels pointing to those.
+Since those are simply snapshots of the existing Python images, DockerHub does not create a separate copy of those images - all layers are mounted from the original Python images and those are merely labels pointing to those.

 Building docker images